Why Breathing Is The Most Important Thing You'll Ever Do

 Author Bio

-Progressive Motion Physiotherapy, a physical therapy motion lab, is the intersection of breathwork and movement to enable body awareness, improve mobility performance and treat the whole body through a holistic approach – breathe, sense and move.
 Dr. Ro’s passion has always been about getting his clients back to what they love to do.
-Serving as a physiotherapist is a method in which he feels the most drive to getting this accomplished.
+Serving as a doctor of physical therapy is a method in which he feels the most drive to getting this accomplished.

 Scroll to Top